HarshalGupta1098/A-Path-Finding-Visualizer/README.md

 # A-Path-Finding-Visualizer
-A* Path Finding Visualizer.
-It uses A* Search algorithm to find the shortest path between two points.
+Visualization tool that uses A* Search Algorithm, implemented using Priority Queue, to find the shortest path between two points.